tjohann/a20_sdk/README.md

 ===============================

-A simple development environment for ARMv7 boards based on Allwinners A20 processor (and related like H3).
+A simple development environment for ARMv7 boards based on Allwinners A20/H3/A83T/... processor.
 It provides basic component like compiler, env scripts (to set some environment variables like ${ARMHF_HOME}) and more.
 Additional you find all infos and binarys/tools to setup one of the supported devices (see below).
 To make life easier you can use the provided scripts to clone useful external repositories like u-boot or build a kernel for your device.
 To make a ready to use sd-card you can use a dialog based script which guide you through the process.

 The basic user interface are make targets, which then start the corresponding scripts: